AYelland/AstroWiki_2.0/L. Other Physics/General Relativity.md

 \end{aligned}
 $$

-A key feature is the $\rd t \, \rd \varphi$ term that couples time and the motion in the plane of rotation.
+A key feature is the $\mathrm{d} t \, \mathrm{d} \varphi$ term that couples time and the motion in the plane of rotation.
 When the black hole's angular momentum goes to zero, this term disappears such that we are left with the [[#Schwarzschild Metric]].

 ## Friedmann–Lemaître–Robertson–Walker Metric
 *(Abbrev. as **FLRW metric**)*